 \begin{theorem}[Realization theorem for instruments] For any instrument $\cI$ for a Hilbert space $\cH$, there exists a pure measuring process $(\cK,\rh_0,U,M)$ for $\cH$ such that $\cI$ is the instrument for $(\cK,\rh_0,U,M)$.
 If $\cH$ is separable, $\cK$ can be made separable. \end{theorem}

 From the above theorem, we conclude the following.
-If we are given a physical measuring apparatus, that apparatus is considered to have its own statistical properties, which is mathematically described by a DL-instrument from the mixing law of the joint output probability.
-On the other hand, mathematical description of a physical measuring apparatus should satisfy the trivial extendability, so that the DL-instrument must be a CP-instrument.
+If we are given a physical measuring apparatus, that apparatus is considered to have its own statistical properties, which are mathematically described by a DL instrument from the mixing law of the joint output probability.
+On the other hand, a mathematical description of a physical measuring apparatus should satisfy the trivial extendability, so that the DL instrument must be a CP instrument.
 It is a difficult problem to generally consider all the physically realizable measuring processes, but for our purpose it suffices to consider a special class of measuring processes, which we consider as physically realizable and call ``measuring processes'' with a rigorous mathematical definition.
 What is concluded by the realization theorem of instruments is that for every physically realizable measuring apparatus $\bA(\bx)$, there exists at least one measuring apparatus $\bA(\bx')$ in the above class that is statistically equivalent to $\bA(\bx)$.
-Therefore, it is concluded that a universal or an existential statement on all the physically realizable measurements is justified if it is valid over the measurements carried out by measuring apparatus in that class as long as the statement concerns only statistical properties of measurements.
+Therefore, it is concluded that a universal or an existential statement on all the physically realizable measurements is justified if it is valid over the measurements carried out by measuring apparatuses in that class as long as the statement concerns only statistical properties of measurements.
 This gives an important approach to establishing the universally valid uncertainty principle.

 Now, we have justified the general measurement axiom formulated as follows.

 \begin{axiom}[General measurement axiom] To every apparatus $\bA(\bx)$ for the system $\bS$ with the state space $\cH$, there corresponds an instrument $\cI$ such that the probability of the outcome $\bx\in\De$, where $\De\in\cB(\R)$, of the measurement in a state $\rh\in\cS(\cH)$ is given by \beqa \Pr\{\bx\in\De\|\rh\}=\Tr[\bX(\De)\rh], \eeqa and if $\Pr\{\bx\in\De\|\rh\}>0$ the state $\rh_{\{\bx\in\De\}}$ just after the measurement under the condition that the measurement leads to the outcome $\bx\in \De$ is given by \beqa \rh_{\{\bx\in\De\}}=\frac{\bX(\De)\rh}{\Tr[\bX(\De)\rh]}. \eeqa Conversely, to every instrument $\cI$ there exists at least one apparatus $\bA(\bx)$ with the above statistical properties. \end{axiom}